 3 Days In Venice: The Perfect Venice Itinerary

 Do you want to discover the best things to do in Venice?
 Venice (in Italian, Venezia) is not only one of the best places to visit in Italy but also one of the most popular destinations in Europe.
-Every year, tens of millions of tourists travel to Venice, to experience all the beauty and romance of this Italian city!
+Every year, tens of millions of tourists travel to Venice to experience this Italian city’s beauty and romance!

 Capital of the Veneto region, Venice is completely different from any other city in the world, as it was built between the canals of a lagoon with the same name: the Laguna di Venezia.
 In fact, “Venice and its Lagoon” were inscribed on the UNESCO World Heritage List in 1987, for their cultural, architectural, and artistic value!